Greater Southwest International Airport: Early history

 As far back as 1927 the cities of Fort Worth and Dallas had proposed a regional airport that would serve the entire metropolitan area.
 Initial plans did not come to fruition, and after World War II, Fort Worth decided to move the primary airline traffic from Meacham Field to a new facility, Amon Carter Field.
 Fort Worth annexed a finger of land to the east, extending the city limits to encompass the new site.

 American, Braniff, Central, Continental, Delta, Eastern, Frontier, and Trans-Texas Airways operated from the airport, which had three paved runways and an elaborate terminal (with gold-plated murals).
 The airport never reached capacity and saw its traffic dwindle while traffic at Love Field in Dallas continued to grow.

-Airport diagram for 1955

 The April 1957 OAG lists 97 scheduled departures a day Tuesday to Thursday, more than half to nearby Dallas Love Field.
 American Airlines had 30, Braniff 22, Trans-Texas 19, Continental 13, Delta 7 and Central 6.

 On December 20, 1959, jet service began with American Airlines Boeing 707 flights to Los Angeles.
 Delta Air Lines later started Convair 880 jet nonstops to Los Angeles and New Orleans.
 Also in 1959, Continental Airlines was operating Vickers Viscount turboprop service from the airport nonstop to Abilene, Midland/Odessa, TX and Lubbock as well as direct, no change of plane Viscount flights to Albuquerque, El Paso, Santa Fe, NM and Clovis, NM.

 In 1960, the airport was renamed Greater Southwest International Airport (GSW) in a failed attempt to attract passengers.
 In the same year, the city of Fort Worth purchased the airport.